hexanal/fredmercy-blog/LOG.md

     * a web-based unit converter that's made for mobile/tablet
         - kitchen utility
     * a web-based recipe repository

+* something that suggest to create a redirection when changing the URL of a page/post
+    - so that links on other websites that were pointing to that URL aren't landing nowhere
+    - maybe that's an obvious thing that's being done by Wordpress out of the box?
+I don't know?

 ## discussion about zorg